dynova/dynova.github.io/_pages/hobbies.md

 </div>
 <div style="height: 10px;"></div>
 <p>
-I am a <a href="https://www.uschess.org/msa/MbrDtlMain.php?12888811">US National Master</a>, a title awarded to less than 2% of competitive chess players in the US.
+As of 2009, I am a <a href="https://www.uschess.org/msa/MbrDtlMain.php?12888811">US National Master</a>.
+This title is awarded to less than 2% of competitive chess players in the US.
 Over the course of my competitive career, I have won several state open championships as well as numerous local tournaments.
 </p>
 <p>
 Selected accomplishments: